Tillandsia dorotheae

 We may never know where the wild T. dorotheae came from, whether it is a highly variable natural hybrid, which ones have been re-collected from a population undergoing back-crossing, or which are from the 'Mystics' collection.

 From a purist point of view I believe we in Adelaide have provenance, and others may also have Germany as a source.
-Is it a T. dorotheae that Ken has ?, or is it a 'Mystic' where only some were registered and the lesser ones were not culled.
+Is it a T. dorotheae that Ken has ?, or is it a 'Mystic' where only some were registered and the lesser ones were NOT culled.
 I can see very little difference in my two plants, but only one has a clear provenance.

 The ball is back in Ken's court to check on what photos we do have in this area."